naymspace/backpex/guides/authorization/live-resource-authorization.md

 Every `Backpex.Resource` mutation accepts two options:

 - `:authorization_action` — authorize against this action instead of the default.
 It must be a non-nil atom.
-Item actions can pass `socket.assigns.item_action_key`, which Backpex sets before calling `c:Backpex.ItemAction.handle/3`, so an action registered under a custom key is authorized under that key.
+Item actions can pass `socket.assigns.item_action_key`, so an action registered under a custom key is authorized under that key.
+Backpex sets that assign just before calling `c:Backpex.ItemAction.handle/3` and clears it again when the call returns, so it is meaningful for exactly one dispatch.
 - `authorize?: false` — skip the check.
 Use this for a write the gate already covered (see above), and for system or cascade writes that are not a user-initiated action on the resource being written, for example nullifying a foreign key on another resource.

 ```elixir